RyanAbnavi/Text_similarity_app/README.md

 	@ I HAVE USED DICTIONARIES AND LIST

 # To run the app:
-1. clone the repo onto your local machine.
+1. clone the repo onto your local machine: git clone https://github.com/RyanAbnavi/Text_similarity_app
-2. Set the environment
+2. Set the environment: CD "to the app directory" / pip install -r /path/to/requirements.txt
-3. Run the Code
+3. Run the Code: python app.py

 There is an option for REMOVING STOP WORDS and also another option for using TF-TDF VECTORIZER. if tf-idf set to 'No' then CountVectorizer will be used.